-The course will provide a short introduction dealing with the above mentioned fields, giving a whole perspective of the Mediterranean basin, including the Gulf of Aqaba (northern Red Sea).
+The course will provide a short introduction dealing with the above-mentioned fields, giving a whole perspective of the Mediterranean basin, including the Gulf of Aqaba (northern Red Sea).
 Then, students will get to know the various habitats present in the area (such as rocky bottom, sandy bottom, coral reefs, seagrass beds, mangroves, etc.), as well as their biological inhabitants.
 Moreover, the course will provide students with current issues related to global human impacts on the marine environment, including overexploitation of natural resources in the area, effects of climate change and sea level rise, ocean acidification, as well as coastal management and marine conservation issues.

 The course will include a field trip to the Mediterranean coast of Israel.
+It is mandatory to take part in this field trip.